 - A participation stipend upon successful completion.

 Who Is It for?

 The NASM Fellowship is for mid-career OST, education, or youth development professionals who demonstrate a commitment to the field.
-NASM fellows are selected by application, and over a two-year process engage in reflection, inquiry and writing activities that position them to inform and contribute to the quality of OST programs, practice, and the broader field.
+NASM fellows are selected by application, and over a year-long process engage in reflection, inquiry and writing activities that position them to inform and contribute to the quality of OST programs, practice, and the broader field.

 How Did It Start?